gbgplc/loqate-verify-helmcharts/README.md

 > Please note that for legal reasons, if you are located outside of the USA you will not be able to download the certified US (i.e. CASS) data.

-Windows:
+The command below uses the default data download and installation paths.
+(This will mainly apply to windows installations):

 ``` powershell
 helm install -n loqate sa-us loqate/spatial-api --set imageCredentials.username=<DOCKERHUB USERNAME> --set imageCredentials.password=<DOCKERHUB PASSWORD> --set app.memberlistService=memberlist.loqate.svc --set verify.dataset=us --set app.libraryPath="/lib64:/data/lib64"
 ```

-Unix:
-Note the extra arguments in the commands below.
-As per [Unix settings](#unix-settings)
+The following command uses the changed paths for data download and installation.
+Note the extra arguments in the commands below set multiple paths but you only need to add the ones you wish to overwrite.
+As per [Initial Setup](#initial-setup):

 For Unix the data will probably be at the enviroment variable LOQATE_DATA_FOLDER (`/opt/loqate/data/`) as per [Unix settings](#unix-settings).
 Hence the setting of `/lib64:/opt/loqate/data/lib64` below.